 Total Intake for the Day: Calories: 1148.5.
 Fats: 67.2 g, Protein: 28.6 g, Carbs: 123.4 g

-Yes, it is.
+Yes, it can be.
 As previously stated, it helps you eat at a calorie deficit and puts your body in ketosis, both factors that help you burn fat and lose weight.

-In 2014, one study comparing the effects of intermittent fasting and daily calorie restriction saw that the people doing IF lose 4 to 7 percent of their waist circumference (8).
-The results from another study in 2016 showed that after 8 weeks, the participants doing the 16/8 intermittent fasting method lost more weight (around 3.5 pounds of fat) than those who didn’t follow IF (4).
+In 2014, one study comparing the effects of intermittent fasting and daily calorie restriction saw that the people doing IF lost 4 to 7 percent of their waist circumference (8).
+The results from another study in 2016 showed that after 8 weeks, the participants doing the 16/8 intermittent fasting method lost more weight (16.4 vs 2.8%) than those who didn’t follow IF (4).